Hakim0007/E-commerce-Website/README.md

-# E-commerce-Website Project Setup Guide
+# E-commerce Website Project Setup Guide

-This guide will walk you through setting up the PHP CMS project on your local machine using XAMPP.
+This guide will walk you through setting up the E-commerce project on your local machine using XAMPP.

 ## Prerequisites